B-AROL-O/ARNEIS/mocs/studies/README.md

 Second evolution of the conveyor idea.

-Now a motor and relative gearing is applied to the driving sprocket well.
+Now a motor and relative gearing is applied to the driving sprocket wheel.

 The parts used in this design still are only from the LEGO&reg; [42100 Liebherr R9800](https://www.bricklink.com/v2/catalog/catalogitem.page?S=42100-1) set.